dbmcclain/Lisp-Actors/xTActors/actors-base/README.md

 Notice that β is explicitly stated in customer position in the SEND.

-_[And remember that, since we have Transactional Hewitt Actors, no SENDS actually happen until we exit successfuly.]_
+_[And remember that, since we have Transactional Hewitt Actors, no SENDs actually happen until we exit successfuly.]_

 Meanwhile the message gets delivered to the database service, and that service sends its lookup result to the customer Actor (here the anonymous β Actor).
 So the second grouping shows that anonymous β-Actor.
 The arglist and body are grouped together, analogous to a λ-form.
 This anonymous β-Actor receives its message and gets executed by some arbitrary thread in the future.